-PART B. HAZARD IDEN TIFICATION AND CO ONTROL MEASURES S: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) interactions or changes wherever possible.
-Transmission of Covid-19 through airborne particles due to inadequate ventilation Staff, pupils, visitors, contractors, household members Potential spread of infectious disease • The school has followed the LCC Design & Construction guidance on the use of ventilation and air conditioning , the supplementary note for Winter 2020/21 and has sought specialist advice and assistance on ventilation measures from the Building Services Engineer or Building Consultant; • As much as possible, fresh air is increased within buildings by opening windows and doors frequently to encourage ventilation, taking account of any potential security, fire safety issues or inclement weather; • During winter months, as a minimum, windows will be fully opened 15 minutes before a room is used, and whenever a room is unoccupied in order to purge the air; • Where possible, windows will be kept partially open at times of occupation. • To balance the need for increased ventilation while maintaining a comfortable temperature some flexibility on suitable indoor clothing is permitted, furniture is arranged where possible to avoid direct draughts and high level windows are opened in colder weather in preference to low level to reduce draughts; Transmission of Covid-19 Staff, pupils, visitors, Potential spread of infectious disease • See Separate Risk Assessment for Music through airborne particles due to singing, chanting, playing wind or brass contractors, household members • Singing, and playing wind and brass instruments will not take place in larger groups such as school choirs and ensembles, or school assemblies; instruments or shouting. • During music lessons or clubs involving singing, shouting or the playing of wind and brass instruments group sizes will be restricted to 15; • A 2 metre social distance will be maintained and pupils will be positioned back to back or side by side; • Instruments will not be shared where at all possible, where this is not possible frequent cleaning of instruments between use will take place; • When practical, singing and wind/brass instruments will be played outside.
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) hazards be harmed Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) As much as possible, fresh air is increased within buildings by opening windows and doors frequently to encourage ventilation, taking account of any potential security or fire safety issues; Transmission of Covid-19 through airborne particles Staff, pupils, visitors, contractors, Potential spread of infectious disease See Separate Risk Assessment for Music due to singing, chanting, playing wind or brass household members • Singing, and playing wind and brass instruments will not take place in larger groups such as school choirs and ensembles, or school assemblies; instruments or shouting. • During music lessons or clubs involving singing, shouting or the playing of wind and brass instruments group sizes will be restricted to 15; • A 2 metre social distance will be maintained and pupils will be positioned back to back or side by side; Instruments will not be shared where at all possible, where this is not possible frequent cleaning of instruments between use will take place; • When practical, singing and wind/brass instruments will be played outside.
+If this is not possible windows will be opened to encourage good ventilation.
+Transmission of Covid-19 staff work areas Staff, pupils, visitors, contractors, Potential spread of infectious disease Where practical and the role allows, staff are supported to work from home; household members • The occupancy of the school office and PPE rooms is restricted to ensure social distancing rules can be observed; The school office layout has been rearranged to facilitate side by side working rather than face to face; • Shared work areas are avoided.
+Where this is not possible work areas are thoroughly sanitised before and after use by different people; • Sanitising wipes are available to enable shared desks and equipment to be cleaned before and after use, staff are reminded of this requirement regularly; Measures have been put in place to protect office staff when dealing with contractors, parents and visitors.
+Glass louvres offer protection for office